2extndd/vs2/README.md

 2. Connect your GitHub repository: `https://github.com/2extndd/vs2`
 3. Railway will automatically detect the Python project and deploy using the `Procfile`

+**Configuration:**
+The bot is pre-configured with Telegram credentials.
+If you need to change them, you can:
+1. Edit the `Config.py` file in your repository, or
+2. Set environment variables in Railway (recommended for production):
+   - `TELEGRAM_BOT_TOKEN` - Your Telegram bot token
+   - `TELEGRAM_CHAT_ID` - Your Telegram chat ID

 ### Local Deployment

 ```bash